 A brief overview of the intent behind enactment of the above laws is necessary to contextualise the operation of these laws in practice and their conflicting aspects, which will be discussed in detail below.
 This article explores the unintended consequences of these conflicting laws, and further aims to establish that a majority of these conflicts and ambiguities could be resolved by utilizing the best interests of the child standard as the primary point from which to evaluate laws on adolescent abortion access.
 Article 3.1 of the UN Convention on the Rights of the Child (CRC) requires “the best interests of the child” to be the “primary consideration…in all actions concerning children, whether undertaken by public or private social welfare institutions, courts of law, administrative authorities or legislative bodies.”
 Child rights jurisprudence has attempted to resolve the indeterminacy of the best interest standard by building a core set of inviolable rights that must be taken into consideration to assess the best interest of a child, and by incorporating a child’s participation in decision making as key to such an assessment (15).
 The UNCRC has further urged states to review their legislation in order to protect the “best interests of pregnant adolescents and ensure that their views are always heard and respected in abortion-related decisions.”
 It has also called on states to ensure that “girls can make autonomous and informed decisions on their reproductive health”.
 In addition, the CRC Committee has urged States to take measures that ensure adolescents have access to confidential sexual and reproductive health information and services, including legal abortions for adolescent girls (9).

 Incorporating such principles in an assessment of the best interests of pregnant adolescents would build strong foundations for a human rights and autonomy-centric child rights jurisprudence in India.
+The landmark judgment in the case of Suchitra Srivastava v.
+Chandigarh Administration was the first to uphold the reproductive autonomy of women by relying on the “best interests” standard (16).
+The Supreme Court held that the process of ascertaining which course of action would serve the best interests of the survivor must be decided by giving due consideration to “medical opinion on the feasibility of the pregnancy as well as social circumstances faced by the victim”.
+The Court further stated that it is to be guided by the interests of the survivor alone, and not those of other stakeholders, such as the guardian or societal norms (16: 19).
+It is this lens that informs the structural and ideological framework of the article, and without which compassionate debate on access to abortion services for pregnant adolescents may not be possible.

 Inconsistencies in the Legal Framework